Wisconsin Highway 75

 State Trunk Highway 75 (often called Highway 75, STH-75 or WIS 75) is a former 12.10 mi state highway in the southeastern part of U.S. state of Wisconsin.
-The highway ran from WIS 50 and WIS 83 in Paddock Lake north to WSI 20 east of Waterford.
+The highway ran from WIS 50 and WIS 83 in Paddock Lake north to WIS 20 east of Waterford.
 WIS 75 serves Kenosha and Racine counties.
 The highway was maintained by the Wisconsin Department of Transportation (WisDOT), and it is now signed as County Trunk Highway BD (CTH-BD) by Racine and Kenosha counties.